 Jacqui Tam has a Bachelor of Science in Mathematics from Memorial University, and a Master of Arts in Journalism from Western University.
 A native of Newfoundland, she has more than 30 years experience in communications, public relations, and marketing in both the profit and not-for-profit sectors, including four years at the University of Lethbridge and 14 years at Wilfrid Laurier University.
 She has also taught part-time in the Business Faculty at Memorial University, and delivered presentations at the national and international level.
-Jacqui has served as the University of Alberta’s Associate Vice-President (Marketing and Communications) since November 3, 2014, taking on the role of Interim Vice-President (University Relations) on October 1, 2016.
+Jacqui has served as the University of Alberta’s Associate Vice-President (Marketing and Communications) since November 3, 2014, taking on the role of Vice-President (University Relations) on July 1, 2017.

 Jacqui has developed, implemented, and led integrated communications and marketing strategies and programs, handled crisis communications/issues management, and been responsible for rebranding initiatives, publication production and redesign, visual identity programs, print, broadcast, online and mobile advertising, web and social media initiatives, media relations, market research, and more.
 She has led restructuring efforts and developed mechanisms to help improve efficiencies and address challenges associated with centralized-decentralized teams.